iivanoo/covid-apps-observer/data/data_us/reports/resources/com.bcbsm.android.bcmi.onlinevisit___12.9.01.000_00/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.bcbsm.android.bcmi.onlinevisit 1 reviews"/>
 </p>

+> Frustrating error when you trying to see visit summary.
+No any proof of prescription been sent to pharmacy or not.
+Error in app: Preview for Visits Summaries is not available.
+Visit Summaries are available through the message center on your web account.<br> :date: __2021-07-29 18:32:21__

 > Look up numbers, lose place and have to start over.
 Worthless.<br> :date: __2021-06-08 16:39:17__

 > Terrible and extremely disappointing.
 I had a skin issue and sent photo ahead of time to clinician I selected.
 She didn't seem to know why I was needing help despite my stating it on questionnaire nor did she receive photo sent.
 We got cut off within about a minute, and she never called me back.
 It was a one hour waste of my time loading app, signing up account and filling out medical info, and waiting for appt to begin.<br> :date: __2021-04-08 00:11:27__